messaoudi-mounir/buddypress-activity-privacy/readme.txt

 BuddyPress Activity Privacy plugin add a privacy level to activity stream component.

 The plugin add the ability for members to choose who can read his activity before it posted (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

+What's news In Buddypress Activity Privacy 1.2 ?

+- New Drop down system with a nice icons (font awsome).

+- Admin Option Area, Admin can update Enable/Disable privacy level, Sort the privacy levels and change the default privacy level.

 What's news In Buddypress Activity Privacy 1.1 ?